 When it comes to a construction project, one of the most important and beneficial things a superintendent or project manager can do on the job site is to keep a written record of what occurs each day on the site.
-Keeping a daily log book is not only advantageous in that it acts as a record of work and keeps everything organized, but it can also help to plan for the next day, keep communication clear between the site and office, and serve as a way to settle any changes or disputes on the job.
+Keeping a Daily Log is not only advantageous in that it acts as a record of work and keeps everything organized, but it can also help to plan for the next day, keep communication clear between the site and office, and serve as a way to settle any changes or disputes on the job.

 - The work performed - what was and was not accomplished that day